 Note that the email notification will be sent:

 - Based on the Comment Privacy and Comment Tag Filter settings in the Connection configuration page.

-- To only Jira issues currently associated with the Case.
+- Only to Jira issues currently associated with the Case.

-- To only Jira users (in the specified groups) who have access to the associated Jira issue.
+- Only to Jira users (in the specified groups) who have access to the associated Jira issue.

 A successful email notification may look like this: